What does a Co-op share cost?

 A share of the Mad River Glen Cooperative costs $2000.
 An individual may purchase a maximum of four shares.
 Shares may be purchased in a single payment or in 40 monthly installments of $50 with a $150 down payment.
 The total cost of the installment plan is $2150, which includes interest at an 8% annual percentage rate, and allows you to become an owner for as little as $50 a month.
 Monthly payments are made through an automatic debit program set up from your checking or savings account.
 Shareholders purchasing shares on the installment plan start enjoying the benefits of ownership immediately.

 What is the Annual Purchase Requirement?

 The only other cost for shareholder is the Annual Purchase Requirement (APR), which all shareholders pay each year.
-This obligation was $200 for this season and any increases in the future are limited to changes in the Consumer Price Index (CPI) inflation rate.
+This obligation is currently $200 and any increases in the future are limited to changes in the Consumer Price Index (CPI) inflation rate.
 The APR is due on October 1 of each year and can be applied to nearly every product and service on the mountain.
 Since it can be spent on season passes, day tickets, food, ski school clinics, rentals, repairs, in the retail shop and other services, it does not represent an additional expense for most shareholders.